 Doomscrolling?
 The 10 best feel-good folks to follow now

 February is supposed to be the month of love, but this year we’re focusing on the most important love relationship of all—the one you have with yourself.
-Studies have shown that self-kindness can lead to higher self-esteem, greater resilience and even lower stress levels.
+Studies have shown that self-kindness can lead to higher self-esteem, greater resilience and happiness and even lower stress levels.
 Who you follow on social media can directly impact how you treat yourself, so we’re shouting out our favorite influencers who help us see the glass half full, make us feel great and flood our feed with kindness.